noobychris/vga-sync-combiner-audi-rnse/README.md

 ## Credits

-The sync-combining logic is based on the original VGA to RGB+CSYNC adapter circuit by Tomi Engdahl, 1993-1996.
+The sync-combining logic is based on the original [VGA to RGB + composite sync converter](https://www.epanorama.net/circuits/vga2rgbs.html) circuit by Tomi Engdahl, 1993–1996.

 The included PCB adapts the concept for an Audi RNS-E RGBS input use case.

 <p align="center">